-The International Baccalaureate Organization awards either a diploma or a certificate for individual IB exams.
-Students who complete the IB diploma with a score of 30 or above will receive 30 quarter (20 semester) units toward their UC degree.
+The International Baccalaureate (IB) Organization awards either a diploma or a certificate for individual IB exams.
+UC awards students who complete the IB diploma with a score of 30 or above with 30 quarter (20 semester) units toward their UC degree.
 Students who receive IB certificates with scores of 5, 6 or 7 on Higher Level exams will receive 8 quarter (5.3 semester) units.

-Students or counselors should contact individual campuses for more information on how subject credit may be granted.
+Students or counselors should refer to individual campus catalogs/bulletins for more information on how subject credit may be granted.

 The units granted for IB exams are not counted toward the maximum number of credits required for declaration of a major or the maximum number of units a student may accumulate prior to graduation.
 Students who enter the UC with IB credit do not have to declare a major earlier than other students, nor are they required to graduate earlier.

 The University of California awards 8 qtr/5.3 sem units of credit for each of the following International Baccalaureate Individual Certificate subject Higher-Level exams with grades of 5, 6 or 7.

 All exams must be at the Higher Level (HL).

 |Anthropology||Language B: Language and Literature|

 |Arabic||Language B: Literature|

 |Computer Science||Mathematics, Further|